Italian Puttanesca Pasta

 • 400g spaghetti or linguine — this one on Amazon

-• Coarse sea salt for pasta water
+• Coarse sea salt, for the pasta water

 For the Puttanesca Sauce